Regulation of acupuncture: Germany

 Following the German acupuncture trials from 2006 to 2007, the Federal Joint Committee (an agency similar to the National Institutes of Health in the United States) passed a law which allows the reimbursement of acupuncture treatment by the public health insurance system for the following ailments: chronic lower back pain and chronic knee pain caused by osteoarthritis.
 In 2006, German researchers published the results of one of the first and largest randomized controlled clinical trials.
 As a result of the trial's conclusions, some insurance corporations in Germany no longer reimburse acupuncture treatments.
 The trials also had a negative impact on acupuncture in the international community.

 Japan

-In Japan, acupuncture practitioners are licensed by the Minister of Health, Labour and Welfare after passing an examination and graduating from a technical school or university.
+In Japan, acupuncture practitioners and kampo Herbal medicine are licensed by the Minister of Health, Labour and Welfare after passing an examination and graduating from a technical school or university.

 New Zealand

 Traditional/lay acupuncture is not a regulated health profession.
-Osteopaths have a scope of practice for Western Medical Acupuncture and Related Needling Techniques.
-The state-owned Accident Compensation Corporation reimburses for acupuncture treatment by registered health care practitioners and some traditional/lay acupuncturists that belong to voluntary professional associations.
+The state-owned Accident Compensation Corporation reimburses for patient care and treatment for the modality of acupuncture treatment by registered health care practitioners that have achieved an appropriately level of training and competency, this includes Medical practitioners, Physiotherapist, Osteopaths and traditionally trained acupuncturists that belong to professional Acupuncture associations and bodies.

 Sri Lanka

-In 2022, the Ceylon Association of Medical Acupuncturists was established as a self-regulatory body for the practice of Acupuncture and TCM in Sri Lanka.
+In 2022, the Ceylon Association of Medical Acupuncturists (CAMA) was established as a self-regulatory body for the practice of Acupuncture and TCM in Sri Lanka.

+In September 2025, the association was formally accepted as a member society of the World Federation of Acupuncture-Moxibustion Societies (WFAS), an international organization in official relations with the World Health Organization (WHO).
+This recognition positioned CAMA as the official representative of Sri Lanka in the global acupuncture community.